The deadline for Spring 2026 proposals has passed.

-Our Spring 2025 semester will take place in February, March, and April, with non-credit courses being offered in person at each of our classroom locations as well as virtually through Zoom.
+Our Summer 2026 semester will take place in June & July with non-credit courses being offered in person at each of our classroom locations as well as virtually through Zoom.
 Our partners at CC Young Senior Living in Dallas are able to livestream courses taught at their location.
 You can propose to teach in person, online, or both.

 Sign up to receive future calls for proposals